 A muralist generally gives a wall mural quote based on a price per square foot that can range from as low as $15 and up to several hundred dollars for “Mona Lisa’ quality.

 1. Level of detail involved within the square foot area.

-2. How big is the wall area (areas) in sq. ft.?
+2. How large the wall area is.

 Is a UV protective clear-coat required, Anti-Graffiti coat?

 4. Does the mural require a lot of research and pre-sketches?

 5. Is night work involved or a tight time schedule?

 I am Licensed – Bonded – Insured State Contractors License # 995011

 1. Email me pictures of the area to be painted along with the concept you are thinking. (unless you wish the artist to come up with an original idea of his own)

 We will brainstorm ideas you may want, colors, budget, deadlines, and any other thoughts you have.